skip to contents

 NameλExplanation

-節分 "Setsubun"- The border of seasons.
-Originally, we had 4 "Setsubun" for each season, but only spring "Setsubun" remains nowadays.
-The next day of "Setsubun" is "Risshun".
+節分 "Setsubun"- The day before "Risshun".
+Originally, we had "Setsubun" for each season, but only spring "Setsubun" remains nowadays.